Chemistry Olympiad support booklet

-Stretch and challenge your students or help them prepare for the Chemistry Olympiad using these example questions with commentary and analysis
+Stretch and challenge your students or help them prepare for the Chemistry Olympiad using these example questions with commentary and analysis.

 Questions from the Chemistry Olympiad may seem unfamiliar, daunting or even ‘impossible’ at first.
 Learn how to approach them, however, and they offer students a unique opportunity to test their knowledge, stretch their thinking and develop valuable problem-solving skills.

-This support booklet is designed with two purposes in mind: to help and encourage ambitious post-16 chemistry students to do well in future Olympiad competitions; and to serve as a teaching resource for schools to stretch and challenge gifted students.
+This booklet is designed with two purposes in mind: to help and encourage ambitious post-16 chemistry students to do well in future Olympiad competitions; and to serve as a teaching resource for schools to stretch and challenge gifted students.

 Inside the booklet, you will find: